omariltaf/Dissertation-Project/README.md

 # Dissertation-Project
-A Large Scale Analysis of Mobile Trajectories
+A Large-scale Analysis of Mobile Trajectories